qumulokmac/ftbench/README.md

 ```
 <a id="step4"></a>
-### Step 4: \$FTEST_HOME
+### Step 4: Understanding \$FTBENCH_HOME

-The install.sh script set \$FTEST_HOME for you, and added it to your .bashrc for persistence.
+The install.sh script set \$FTBENCH_HOME for you, and added it to your .bashrc for persistence.

-1. The \$FTEST_HOME directory contains the scripts, tools, config, output, and archive directories.
+1. The \$FTBENCH_HOME directory contains the scripts, tools, config, output, and archive directories.
 2. The output and/or archive directories store logs for each job and the CSV files created.
    - Note: The output directory can grow quite large as it store logs and output from all worker hosts.
    - Plan for available capacity of **65MB per ftbench job**.